apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 * The nodetype index only partially supports this feature: if a tag is specified in the query, then the nodetype index is not used.
 However, tags in the nodetype index itself are ignored currently.
 * There is currently no way to disable traversal that way.
-  So if the expected cost of traversal is very low, the query will traverse.
+  So if the expected cost of traversal is very low (lower than the cost of any index), the query will traverse.
-  Note that traversal is never used for fulltext queries.
+  To avoid traversal, note that indexes support cost overrides, and traversal is never used for fulltext queries.

+#### Index Selection Policy

+`@since Oak 1.42.0 (OAK-9587)`

+To ensure an index is only used if the `option(index tag <tagName>)` is specified, certain index types support the `selectionPolicy`.
+If set to the value `tag`, an index is only used for queries that specify `option(index tag x)`, where `x` is one of the tags of this index.

+This feature allows to safely add an index, without risking that existing queries that don't specify the index tag will switch to this new index.

+Limitations:

+* This is currently supported in indexes of type `lucene` compatVersion 2, and type `property`.
+* For indexes of type `lucene`, when adding or changing the property `selectionPolicy`, you need to also set the property `refresh` to `true` (Boolean), so that the change is applied.
+No indexing is required.

 ### Compatibility